furnaceX/fabriq-api-docs/source/includes/app-resources/notifications/_create.md

 ---------:        | -----------
 name<br>**required**, *string*  | Notification name
-message<br>**required**, *string*  | Default message sent to the user's contacts cancel_message<br>*optional*, *string*  | If set, allows this notification to be "canceled" with this message sent to the user's contacts pin_required<br>*optional*, *boolean*  | If true, the notification can only be canceled with a PIN priority<br>*optional*, *integer*  | Relative priority of this notification relative to others defined by your app.<br>*Default is 10* description<br>*optional*, *string*  | A description for this notification
+message<br>**required**, *string*  | Default message sent to the user's contacts cancel_message<br>*optional*, *string*  | If set, allows the notification to be "canceled" with this message sent to the user's contacts pin_required<br>*optional*, *boolean*  | If true, the notification can only be canceled with a PIN priority<br>*optional*, *integer*  | Relative priority of this notification relative to others defined by your app.<br>*Default is 10* description<br>*optional*, *string*  | A description for this notification